North Korea entry requirements for Australia passport holders

 Respiratory infectionsModerate risk

-Air pollution and crowded conditions increase risk; consider masks.
+Air pollution and limited healthcare increase risk; consider masks in crowded areas.

 MalariaLow risk